 Today's writing prompt is from Austin Powers: International Man of Mystery: Migraines and Mojo: How has living with Migraine/Headache Disorders affected your sex life?

 So, migraines and mojo?
-More like Migraines, Mojo, and Patience.
-Without the third ingredient, good luck managing the other two!
+More like Migraines, Mojo, Patience, Communication, and alternate forms of intimacy and affection.
+Without the other ingredients, good luck managing the Migraines and Mojo on their own!

 June, Migraine and Headache Awareness Month, is dedicated to Unmasking the Mystery of Chronic Headache Disorders.
 The Migraine and Headache Awareness Month Blog Challenge is issued by FightingHeadacheDisorders.com